RiddhiGupta5/team-spark/README.md

 Server is deployed using Heroku at

+## Screenshot of the Home Page of the website

 ## Working Video of the Project

 Watch the video to understand the complete working of the portal at "youtube link".